-AdhocTest mode: This mode allows sending commands to TESTAR through a client.
+- 1. AdhocTest mode: This mode allows sending commands to TESTAR through a client.
 It activates a server to listen to test sequences (listening port: 47357).
-To send an order use the format <action_type(parameters)>\r\n (i.e LC(500,420) would indicate to TESTAR that it should left click at position 500,420).

-ClickFilterLayerProtocol: Under Spy mode it enables you to add or remove a widget title to a filter list (displayed at console).
-Shortcuts: Shift+Left Click to add it and Shift + Left Click to remove it.
+To send an order use the format <action\type(parameters\)>\r\n (i.e LC(500,420) would indicate to TESTAR that it should left click at position 500,420). - 2.
+ClickFilterLayerProtocol: Under Spy mode it enables you to add or remove a widget to a taboo list.
+When a widget is within that list, TESTAR will not be able to perform any action on it.
+On the other hand, we can add or remove a widget to a white list.
+This will permit TESTAR to interact with that widget even though other general rules should not allow it.
+Requirements: ClickFilterLayerProtocol and Spy mode, also you will need <Shift+2 deactivated; Shift+1 activated>.Shortcuts: Shift + Ctrl switch widget under cursor to White list.
+Ctrl switch widget under cursor to Black/Tabu list.
+Press the same button to return it to its previous state. - 3.
+Actions priorisation: Set priority to some actions to enable forms filling (text-input fields and slides).
+I.e. new database user creation: name/surname, phone, direction, etc. - 4.
 QLearning: It is an alternative algorithm to random.
-This algorithm has different criteria to choose which should be the following action executed.
+This algorithm has different criteria to choose which should be the following action to be executed (e.g. Max reward, discount...).
 It needs further investigation to see if it provides improvements.
-To learn more about QLearning see https://en.wikipedia.org/wiki/Q-learning
+To learn more about QLearning see https://en.wikipedia.org/wiki/Q-learning.

-8. Known Issues
+9 Known issues